cyverse-archive/NotificationAgent/README.markdown

 Marking a notification as seen prevents it from being returned by the `/unseen-messages` endpoint.
 The intent is for this endpoint to be called when the user has seen a notification for the first time.
+This services requires a `user` query parameter that provides the name of the user who is marking these messages as seen.
 This service accepts a request body in the following format:

 ```json
 {